Business VPNs: Enhancing Security and Remote Access for Organizations

 - Dedicated IP addresses

-Why You Need a Business VPN
+Why Enterprises Need a VPN

 Traditional or “Legacy” VPNs